 In this chapter we first present the classical formulation of the discrete-time optimal filtering as recursive Bayesian inference.
 Then the classical Kalman filters, extended Kalman filters and statistical linearization based filters are presented in terms of the general theory.
-In addition to the classical algorithms the unscented Kalman filter and general assumed density filters are also presented.
+In addition to the classical algorithms the unscented Kalman filter, general Gaussian filters, Gauss-Hermite Kalman filters and cubature Kalman filters are also presented.
 Sequential importance resampling based particle filtering, as well as Rao-Blackwellized particle filtering are also covered.